Chewhern/PKDSA/README.md

 # Important notice
 Since there're 3 applications here, there's client(2 applications type) and server application.
 The server application was hosted on a **pure unmanaged Ubuntu VPS**.

+**Since AvaloniaUI works, I will try to combine 2 client applications into 1 application and use AvaloniaUI to serve as a cross platform desktop UI.**

 **All of the components here are from open source with exceptions of IDE such as Visual Studio.**

 # IP Address(temporary)